-However, fortunately, I did not give up so easily.
+Fortunately, I did not give up so easily.
 And in no time I was already falling in love with the country, despite all of its problems.

 Truth is, it is a beautiful country with extremely happy people, despite the dirtiness and poverty.
 It is a reality that shakes you to your core and proves that you don’t need a lot to be happy.
-Traveling solo in the Philippines was an adventure that made me grow a lot, and I recommend 100%.
+Traveling solo in the Philippines was an adventure that made me grow a lot and I recommend it 100%.